 Vehicular traffic has the natural aspect of a multi-agent-based system: It represents the interaction between large numbers of vehicles, driven by human agents.
 Each human agent has her own goals, and proceeds by sensing her own environment, making decisions, taking actions, and interacting, explicitly or implicitly, with other drivers.
-Thus, any traffic simulation detailed enough to consider individual vehicles will verify the modeling definition of agents.
+Thus, any traffic simulation detailed enough to consider individual vehicles will verify the modeling intelligent transportation systems vol. 19 no. 1 2015 definition of agents.
 Thus, all the microsimulation models can be perceived as agent models, a view taken, for instance, in Kesting et al. (2008).